-On August 12, 2022, we entered into a purchase agreement with each of Scott Bosard, Trey Bosard and Tyler Bosard (collectively, the "Sellers") to acquire all of the equity interests of Firebird and Phoenix for approximately \$39.3 million, consisting of a cash payment of \$35.4 million, 45,777 of our common shares valued at \$1.4 million, of which 15,259 shares were issued immediately and 30,518 shares will be issued over a three year period, and contingent consideration valued at approximately \$2.6 million.
+On August 12, 2022, we entered into a purchase agreement with each of Scott Bosard, Trey Bosard and Tyler Bosard (collectively, the "Sellers") to acquire all of the equity interests of Firebird Bulk Carriers, Inc. ("Firebird") and Phoenix Oil, Inc. ("Phoenix") for approximately \$39.3 million, consisting of a cash payment of \$35.4 million, 45,777 of our common shares valued at \$1.4 million, of which 15,259 shares were issued immediately and 30,518 shares will be issued over a three year period, and contingent consideration valued at approximately \$2.6 million.
 We funded the cash consideration using cash on hand at the time of acquisition.
-Pursuant to the purchase agreement, the purchase price is subject to customary post-closing adjustment provisions, including an earn-out payable to the Sellers to the extent the earnings before interest, taxes, depreciation and amortization (EBITDA) of Phoenix exceeds a specified threshold during the twelve full calendar months after the closing date of the acquisition.
+Pursuant to the purchase agreement, the purchase price was subject to customary post-closing adjustment provisions, including an earn-out payable to the Sellers to the extent the earnings before interest, taxes, depreciation and amortization (EBITDA) of Phoenix exceeded a specified threshold during the twelve full calendar months after the closing date of the acquisition.

 Firebird is an interstate bulk motor carrier of crude oil, condensate, fuels, oils and other petroleum products.
-Firebird is headquartered in Humble, Texas, with six terminal locations throughout Texas, and operates 130 tractors and 209 trailers largely in the Eagle Ford basin.
+Firebird is headquartered in Humble, Texas, and at the time of acquisition, had six terminal locations throughout Texas, and operated 123 tractors and 216 trailers largely in the Eagle Ford basin.
 Phoenix is also headquartered in Humble, Texas, and recycles and repurposes off-specification fuels, lubricants, crude oil and other chemicals from producers in the U.S. Firebird and Phoenix have formed our new logistics and repurposing segment.
 We expect that this acquisition will offer us the opportunity to expand our value chain and market impact, with numerous synergies benefiting the combined companies.

-The following table summarizes the aggregate preliminary consideration paid and issued for Firebird and Phoenix (in thousands):
+The following table summarizes the aggregate consideration paid and issued for Firebird and Phoenix (in thousands):